E-APR: Mapping the Effectiveness of Automated Program Repair: Introduction

 \end{itemize}

-To answer these research questions, we introduce a new framework which characterises both strengths and weaknesses of existing APR techniques, using software features extracted from code and the control flow graph of open source software systems.
-The framework provides means for a more objective assessment of existing APR techniques, and helps in understanding and explaining why certain bugs are hard for certain APR techniques.
-Finally, E-APR gives insights into how an APR technique can be selected to automatically build reliable software systems in a cost-effective way.
+To answer these research questions, we introduce a new approach which characterises both strengths and weaknesses of existing APR techniques.
+E-APR is inspired from earlier work on instance space analysis in the area of machine learning~\cite{munoz2018instance} and search based software testing (SBST)~\cite{OlivieraAleti,oliveira2019footprints}.
+These approaches are concerned with the problem of objective performance evaluation of different algorithms used in machine learning~\cite{munoz2018instance} and SBST~\cite{OlivieraAleti,oliveira2019footprints}, and the impact of the choice of problem instances.
+The methodology used in these studies extend the Rice's framework~\cite{rice1976algorithm} with the aim of gaining insights into why some algorithms might be more or less suited to certain problem instances.

+E-APR extends the methodology from Oliveira et al.~\cite{OlivieraAleti,oliveira2019footprints} and Munoz et al.~\cite{munoz2018instance} to the automated program repair problem.
+E-APR allows for a more objective assessment of existing APR techniques, and helps in understanding why certain APR techniques cannot generate plausible patches for certain bugs.
 We apply our framework on a large study of 2,141 bugs from 130 projects, and 23,551 repair attempts.
+E-APR uses software and bug features to characterise the buggy program instances, and learns which features have an impact on the effectiveness of APRTs.
 For human programmers, software repair is challenging because fixing bugs is a difficult task.
 While there are bugs that can be trivially fixed, many of us can remember a bug that took hours, if not days and weeks to be understood and fixed~\cite{eisenstadt1997my}.
-The approach we devise will also reveal if the software systems contain any of these challenging bugs.
+The approach we devise gives insights into how an APR technique can be selected to automatically fix bugs.